gpenglab/MISAR-seq/README.md

 ### 1. Download and install cellranger-arc software from 10x genomics and replace their default barcode file:
 a.
 Enter cellranger-arc-2.0.1/lib/python/cellranger/barcodes/ and cellranger-arc-2.0.1/lib/python/atac/barcodes/ directory;

 b.
-Replace default barcode file "737K-arc-v1.txt.gz" with your new custom barcode (in barcode file, also named as "737K-arc-v1.txt.gz").
+Replace default barcode file "737K-arc-v1.txt.gz" with your new custom barcode (in Barcode, also named as "737K-arc-v1.txt.gz").

 ### 2. Generate ATAC fragments file and gene expression matrix file from MISAR-seq data:
 bash MISAR-seq.sh